How to Claim Against The NHS

 When Might You Need To Make A Claim Against The NHS

 Medical negligence is, unfortunately, still very common in the UK.
 Take a look at the graph above.
 It shows a massive increase in the cost of internet advertising for medical negligence solicitors.
 This should give a good indication of just how big a problem clinical negligence is in the UK.
-There are many reasons why you might want to make a compensation claim against the NHS, including:
+There are many reasons why you might want to make a compensation claim, including:

 - Infection – if you contract an infection while you are staying in the hospital.